top of page

 Wellbeing and Creating a Christian Culture of Respect

-This three-week series focuses on emotional health and well-being for individuals, families, and communities.
-We will discuss specific strategies and approaches to address difficult conversations steeped in disrespect and discrimination with interactive sessions that provide participants with relevant applied practice experiences.
+Drs.
+Peg Plews-Ogan, & Greg Townsend and Jann Balmer will lead this three-week series.
+The class focuses on emotional health and well-being for individuals, families, and communities.
+We will discuss specific strategies and approaches to address difficult conversations steeped in disrespect and discrimination with interactive sessions that provide participants with relevant applied practice experiences

-What do our Christian beliefs say about immigration?
-Over a three-week period, our community plans to discuss the challenges of immigration from multiple perspectives: from the immigration from Egypt to the Promised Land to today’s challenges in immigration across the globe.
+What do our Christian beliefs say about immigration and refugees as part of our community?
+Over five weeks, our community plans to discuss the challenges of immigration and refugee settlement from multiple perspectives: from the immigration from Egypt to the Promised Land to today’s challenges in immigration across the globe.
 What is our responsibility as a Christian community?
 Several texts will be available as resources for class participants.

 Sport as Path to God